 The Pedestrian Master Plan is the first countywide plan in Montgomery County to make recommendations to improve the pedestrian experience in a holistic way.
-An important element in the county's 2017 Vision Zero Action Plan and 2021 Climate Action Plan, the Pedestrian Master Plan documents the pedestrian experience in Montgomery County today, and makes recommendations in line with national and international best practices so being a pedestrian here is even better in the years ahead.
+An important element in the county's 2017 Vision Zero Action Plan and 2021 Climate Action Plan, the Pedestrian Master Plan supports the Thrive Montgomery 2050 goal to "develop a safe, comfortable and appealing network for walking, biking and rolling."
+The plan documents the pedestrian experience in Montgomery County today, and makes recommendations in line with national and international best practices so being a pedestrian here is even better in the years ahead.